• Skip to primary navigation

 Filling:

-• 2 tablespoons (12 g) finely ground chia seed (preferably white – I grind whole seeds in a coffee grinder)
+• 2 tablespoons (12 g) finely ground chia or flax seed (preferably white – I grind whole seeds in a coffee grinder)

 • ½ cup (120 ml) maple syrup (preferably grade A amber)